How to Know When It's Time to Hire More Restaurant Staff

 Here at U-Nique Accounting, we recommend staying around the 30% mark to keep labor costs balanced while maintaining service quality.

-Using the first example, your revenue per dollar spend is:
+Using the first example, your direct labor efficiency ratio is:

 We recommend that for every $1 spent on labor, your business should generate at least $2 in revenue.